carolwargo/BLOG.IT/README.md

 ## Description

-BLOG.IT is a content management system (CMS)-style blog site specifically designed for developers to publish articles, blog posts, and share their thoughts and opinions.
-It provides a user-friendly interface that simplifies the process of creating, editing, and managing blog posts, as well as engaging with other users through comments.
+BLOG.IT is a content management system (CMS)-style blog site designed for developers to publish articles, blog posts, and share their thoughts and opinions.
+It provides a user-friendly interface that simplifies the process of creating, editing, and managing blog posts, with the added ability of engaging with other users through a post commenting feature.

 ## Table of Contents